 In addition to being a licensed insurance agent in Wisconsin, Valarie has been recognized with several special awards.
 Her accomplishments include being named Rotary District 6220 Unsung Hero 2004-2005 and receiving a Certificate of Service Award for Community Service in 2009.

 Erica Curby joined the Park City family in February of 2015.
 Wherever she is needed, Erica is always there to help and is a great team player.
-As a Mortgage Officer, she handles new accounts, loans, mortgages and teller services when needed.
+As a Mortgage Specialist, she handles new accounts, loans, mortgages, and teller services when needed.
 Erica’s office is always busy serving the members of our Rhinelander community.